FREE Newsletter

 2. The imputation tax system ensures that if the company has paid tax, then the shareholders will get a credit for that tax paid.

-a) Income tax advantages
+Income tax advantages

 • Net income in a financial year is distributed amongst unit holders.
 This distribution has to be included in the unit holders' income in the financial year when the trust has earned the income and not the year when the income is distributed